marcosrgrave/dart2022-backend/README.md

-Pratical aproach to learn backend principles in dart.
+Practical approach to learn backend principles in dart by applying a basic CRUD API.